 As you see, there is adjacent Unallocated space on the right side of D, but Extend Volume is still inactive, because the primary partition D is formatted as FAT32.

 Resize Primary partition with software

 There is no difference in daily usage if you use primary or logical partition, but if you want to resize primary partition with Windows 7 Disk Management, there are many restrictions.
-The better method is running third party partitioning software, but because of potential data loss risk, you’d better select the safe and reliable tool.
-As the safest disk partition software, NIUBI Partition Editor help you resize/extend both primary and logical partitions fast and easily.
+The better method is running third party partitioning software, but because of potential data loss risk, you'd better back up and run the reliable software.
+As the safest tool, NIUBI Partition Editor help you resize/extend both primary and logical partitions fast and easily.